matekrk/Delayed_generalization/data/README.md

-# Datasets for Delayed Generalization Research
+# Data for Delayed Generalization Research

-This directory contains documentation and resources for datasets commonly used to study delayed generalization phenomena.
+This directory contains documentation and resources for data commonly used to study delayed generalization phenomena.

 ## 📊 Dataset Categories